DGC Applications Hub

 Avoid shared email addresses or school/college email addresses as email is our primary method of communication and you will need access at all times.
 Have your qualifications, Scottish candidate number, and/or student ID number handy for your application – these are not compulsory if you cannot find them but it will make your application process smoother.

 There is also space for additional information on your application that you think is relevant, and that you would like us to know.
+Remember, we want to hear how great you are and all the great things you do, so don’t hold back.

 You will receive an email confirmation that your application has been received.